Division of Student Affairs

 Survivor Advocacy: The UNT Survivor Advocate’s role is to connect students who have been impacted by violence to resources (counseling, health, safety, academics, legal, etc.), and act as their advocate.
 The Survivor Advocate can assist a student by filing protective orders, completing crime victim’s compensation applications, contacting professors for absences, working with housing to facilitate a room change (if needed), and connecting students to the many other resources that are available, both on and off campus.
 You can contact her at firstname.lastname@example.org or at 940-565-2648.

-Students may only withdraw from the first class day until the official last day to withdraw as indicated in the academic calendar which can be found at registrar.unt.edu.
+Students may only withdraw from the first class day until the official last day to withdraw as indicated in the academic calendar.
 Please note that a withdrawal implies dropping ALL courses.
-Students wishing to drop classes but who will remain enrolled in at least one course can obtain drop slips from the Registrar’s Office.
+Students wishing to drop classes but who will remain enrolled in at least one course can obtain the Request to Drop Class form from the Registrar’s Office.

 If by chance a student is incapacitated and the student cannot make the request on their own, the Dean of Students Office will assist.
 Verified documentation related to their condition will be required.
 For more information please contact the Dean of Students Office directly.

 Student Complaints: The Student Standard Complaint Policy of the University of North Texas provides students with a procedure for resolving complaints against UNT faculty, staff, and agents of the university.
 Students with questions concerning discrimination, grade appeal, academic integrity, disability, financial aid, accommodations, or the Code of Student Conduct must contact the appropriate academic personnel or compliance officer and refer to the appropriate policies.